-On the 14th November 2017, Kate visited the Hornsey Road Children’s Centre in London.
+Tuesday, 14th November 2017 —The Duchess of Cambridge (Kate Middleton) visited the Hornsey Road Children’s Centre in London.

 The Hornsey Road Children’s Centre provides childcare, family support and outreach services in the Holloway area of Islington, London.
 It offers a welcoming environment for expectant and new mothers and an outlet for children to play.
 It provides vital care and mental health support to parents, as well as offering antenatal and postnatal services.